GoogleCloudPlatform/functions-framework-python/examples/cloud_run_event/README.md

-# Events Example (legacy)
+# Google Cloud Functions Events Example
 This example demonstrates how to write an event function.
-This will be retired in favor of Cloud Events.
-Please see [this example](../cloudevents).
+Note that you can also use [CloudEvents](https://github.com/cloudevents/sdk-python)
+([example](../cloudevents)), which is a different construct.